michaleb/CarND-Kidnapped-Vehicle-Project/README.md

         ...
 ```

-The association of predicted (in-range) values with observation values is determined by calculating the sum of the absolute difference between their x and y values for each particle.
-Once again this proved to be sufficient for the association task but much less computationally intensive than calculating the euclidean distances.
+The association of predicted (in-range) values with observation values was determined by calculating the sum of the absolute difference between their x and y values for each particle.
+Once again this proved to be sufficient for the association task and much less computationally intensive than calculating the euclidean distances.

 ```cpp